open-edge-platform/cluster-extensions/README.md

 - first creating a new Deployment Package folder in the `deployment-package` directory
 - creating an "applications.yaml" file in this folder.
 This file should contain the list of applications that are part of this extension, and give a reference to their helm chart and the registry where it can be found.
-- creating an "-values.yaml" file with overrides for the helm chart; one for each application in the extension - referenced from applications.yaml
+- creating a "-values.yaml" file with overrides for the helm chart; one for each application in the extension - referenced from applications.yaml
 - creating a "deployment-package.yaml" file to gather the applications together